 This post is sponsored by The Home Depot.
 As always, all opinions are my own.

-Virtual school is the reality for my family right now and I decided early on that I would create a space that inspired us all!
+Our house was lacking a space that inspired us all!
 A few weeks back I revealed the accent wall in this space and I am BEYOND thrilled to show you the update to the floors!

 After a trip to The Home Depot, I came home with a quart of Varathane Premium Wood Stain to achieve the rich black color in just one coat!
 Can you even believe it?

 How to Stain Hardwood Floors

 Start by sanding down all of the floors until the top layer of flooring is off and the wood no longer has a shiny coat.

 Brush on a pre-stain wood conditioner and wipe off any excess with staining rags.
 Let it dry overnight for best results.